JedIV/dataiku-se-materials/README.md

 ## From the design node, manually push a service that includes a model to the API deployer

 Construct an Api service from your model.
 You can construct multiple endpoints on this service if you choose.
 When building your model, I recommend using as few features as possible.
-This makes for easier an easier to modify feature set. if you want to build another endpoint, I suggest doing a python function endpoint that performs some sort of "hello world" action.
+This makes easier to modify feature set. if you want to build another endpoint, I suggest doing a python function endpoint that performs some sort of "hello world" action.

 ## Create a scenario that checks for accuracy of a model and pushes an updated service to the API deployer